mrOttoW/vite-wordpress/README.md

 _Default:_ `''`

+_Example:_ `'/wp-content/themes/my-theme'`

 Sets the base public path for generating URLs for assets in CSS/JS.
 If set, it will be appended with the `outDir` during the `build` command (e.g., `/wp-content/themes/my-theme/{outDir}`).

+This is also used to link source files to build files during development.

 ---